-For fiscal years 2020 and 2019, the Pool's per occurrence retention was \$750,000, except for ambulances and fire trucks.
-For fiscal years 2020 and 2019, the Pool's per occurrence retention for ambulances and fire trucks was \$1,000,000.
+For fiscal years 2021 and 2020, the Pool's per occurrence retention was \$1,000,000.

 The Pool provides for its excess reinsurance coverage through a commercial insurance carrier.
 The limits provided by the carrier above the Pool's retentions are as follows: